Rugs, especially area rugs, have the power to tie a room’s decor together. Assuming you get the right rug, that is!

 Materials

-Broadly speaking, you can divide them into these categories:
+Broadly speaking, you can divide them into these categories below.

 Natural Fibres: wool, cotton, silk, jute, sisal

-Pros: They tend to be durable and some have special properties (like wool, which tends to be more resistant to stains than other materials).
+Pros: They tend to be durable and some have special properties (like wool rugs, which tend to be more resistant to stains than others).

 Cons: They’re often more expensive than artificial rugs.
 Some also require special cleaning methods, like silk.